 • provide opportunities for talented researchers at all career stages to contribute to the improvement of human health, and

-• minimise the burden on researchers of application and peer review so that researchers can spend more time producing high quality research
+• minimise the burden on researchers of application and peer review so that researchers can spend more time producing high quality research.

 The new grant program reflects the philosophy that health and medical research is best supported by a diverse portfolio of schemes that:

-• Fund across the spectrum of health and medical research.
+• fund across the spectrum of health and medical research

-• Invest in people with outstanding research achievement and promise.
+• invest in people with outstanding research achievement and promise

-• Support the most innovative research to solve complex problems.
+• support the most innovative research to solve complex problems

-• Meet specific strategic objectives.
+• meet specific strategic objectives.

-The new program will comprise four funding streams:
+The new program comprises 4 funding streams:

 1. Investigator Grants, will consolidate separate fellowship and research support into one grant scheme that will provide the highest-performing researchers at all career stages with funding for their salary (if required) and a significant research support package.

-2. Synergy Grants, will provide $5 million per grant for outstanding multi-disciplinary research teams to work together to answer complex questions.
+2. Synergy Grantswill provide $5 million per grant for outstanding multi-disciplinary research teams to work together to answer complex questions.

 3. Ideas Grants, will support innovative and creative research projects, and be available to researchers with bright ideas at all career stages, including early and mid-career researchers.